lailahgrant/vue-todo/README.md

 # Vuejs app with Vuex

-- The application and what it will try to achieve.
+>The application and what it will try to achieve.
-- The application on initial load (more specifically on load of a component) will fetch some data from an API and stores it in the vuex store.
+> - The application on initial load (more specifically on load of a component) will fetch some data from an API and stores it in the vuex store.
-- Then read the same data from the store and do all the manipulations with it.
+> - We read the same data from the store and do all the manipulations with it.

 ## Project setup
 ```